 How are allergies, food intolerances and cultural food preferences catered for?

-As part of enrolment and pre-visits your classroom team leader will check in with you regarding any food related preferences and help you fill in a food form for them.
-This goes to our chef who ensures appropriate food preparation processes are in place as well as being documented in the classroom for the teaching team.
-From there, if there is a serious allergy, we will ask for further documents to be filled in and develop a clear emergency medical plan with you.
+As part of enrolment and pre-visits your classroom team leader will check in with you regarding any food related preferences.
+We are a nut free centre so please make sure there are nut free food items in your child's lunch box.
+If your child has a serious allergy, we will ask for further documents to be filled in and develop a clear emergency medical plan with you.